wonseop-lee/wonseop-lee/README.md

 ## Hi there :wave: welcome!

 #### I'm Wonseop, fullstack developer located in Southern California :tangerine:.
+While working for Overwatch League 3+ years providing operational support, I've witnessed software engineers in development teams make new tools, new features, and new designs every month.
+My passion for software engineering that I buried to join Blizzard came back to me.
+I decided to pursue the passion and completed fullstack web development program from LearningFuze in February 2020.

 ---
 ### Personal Projects
 **Marble**